Home Top Vancouver Attractions Vancouver’s BC Place Stadium Vancouver’s BC Sports Hall of Fame

 Terry Fox was a young one-legged Vancouver-raised athlete who attempted to run across Canada to raise money for cancer research.
 Rick Hansen is another world-famous Vancouverite who raised millions for spinal cord research while wheel-chairing around the globe.

-There are other exhibits at the BC Sports Hall of Fame too, including some hands-on activities and a model of BC Place Stadium.
-It’s not a huge facility, but it’s surprising how much they manage to fit in!
+Other exhibits at the BC Sports Hall of Fame include some hands-on activities and a model of BC Place Stadium.
+It’s not a huge facility, but it’s surprising how much is packed in!

 Sports Hall Video

 To give you even more of an idea of what to expect, check out the following video.
-It was taken on a quiet day in February of 2020 (so just a few weeks before things started to shut down in Canada because of COVID-19).
+It was taken on a quiet day in February of 2020.

 Other Information